abhibongale/Bet-Analysis/README.md

-# Bet-Analysis
+# Fantasy Team Optimizer

 ## About
-Bet-Analysis is about predicting the likelihood of wins and goals scored by the players
+Fantasy Team Optimizer is about predicting the likelihood of wins and goals scored by the players
 ## Result